Frank Kush

 Frank Joseph Kush (January 20, 1929 – June 22, 2017) was an American football player and coach.
+As a player he earned All-American honors in 1952 as a defensive lineman playing for the Michigan State Spartans.

-He served as the head coach at Arizona State University from 1958 to 1979, compiling a record of 176–54–1.
-Kush was also the head coach of the Canadian Football League (CFL)'s Hamilton Tiger-Cats in 1981, the National Football League (NFL)'s Baltimore/Indianapolis Colts from 1982 to 1984, and the Arizona Outlaws of the United States Football League (USFL) in 1985.
-He was inducted into the College Football Hall of Fame as a coach in 1995.
-Kush is of Polish descent and was inducted into the National Polish-American Sports Hall of Fame.
+He was head coach at Arizona State University from 1958 to 1979, compiling a record of 176–54–1.
+He was notorious for his brutal training methods in the Arizona heat and left collegiate coaching in 1980 embroiled in a lawsuit and with his program under the cloud of NCAA sanctions.

+Kush was also the head coach of the Hamilton Tiger-Cats of the Canadian Football League (CFL) in 1981, the Baltimore and Indianapolis Colts of the National Football League (NFL) from 1982 to 1984, and the Arizona Outlaws of the United States Football League (USFL) in 1985.

+Kush was inducted into the College Football Hall of Fame as a coach in 1995.

 Early life and playing career

 Kush was born in Windber, Pennsylvania.
 He played three years as a 5'7", 160-pound defensive lineman at Michigan State University from 1950 to 1952, earning All-American honors in 1952 helping the Spartans capture a national championship in his last season.